flipperdevices/flipperzero-firmware/README.md

 ## Component integration

-At this point, this component can only be integrated with IDF.
-Improvement of existing CMakeList.txt file is to be done.
+Apart from writing port (if not available), user has to provide `loader_config_user.h` header file and add its include path into build system.
+By defining appropriate macros, default configuration can be overwritten.
+As for now, slave target to be flashed (one of Espressif SoCs) and flash integrity verification can be configured.
+In case header file remains empty, `esp-serial-flasher` is compiled for ESP32 target by default.

 ## Known limitations

+At this point, component can only be integrated with IDF.
+Proper CMakeList.txt file is to be done.

 Size of new binary image has to be known before flashing.